mikehuntemann/9x16/03-network-attached-media/05-what-does-the-network-want.md

 - "flow" through scrolling photos vs the "flow" of viewing media content within the flow of scrolling
 - fighting the meme / viral video > meaningful interaction vs reinforcing engagement
 - viral videos increasing time on site
-- zuckerberg on adjusting video content, 1:11:00 https://www.youtube.com/watch?v=Boj9eD0Wug8&feature=youtu.be
+- Zuckerberg on adjusting video content, 1:11:00 https://www.youtube.com/watch?v=Boj9eD0Wug8&feature=youtu.be
 - video is not skim-able, you have to watch it for longer than a post or a picture, videos resonate more with our limbic system, less abstracted, more personal, more bandwidth, implicit information: body language, voice